ChenDong0427/Library-System/README.md

 # Setting up the software:
   Clone the repository and download the mysql software and import the database from the database folder in this ploject.

-  If there is no connection to the database, please modifie the connection information in the main class, which is around line 61.

   Then add the library in the project structure, the library file/ jar file is in the lib folder, and you should then have everything set up